-The varieties we grow are all included in the DOC and IGT Lazio of the Castelli Romani production regulations: Malvasia del Lazio, Trebbiano toscano and Bombino for the white; Montepulciano and Cesanese for the red.
+The varieties we grow are all included in the DOC and IGT Lazio of the Castelli Romani production regulations: Malvasia del Lazio, Trebbiano toscano, and Bombino for the white; Cesanese and Montepulciano for the red.

 Malvasia del Lazio or Malvasia Puntinata is the white grape variety of the Castelli Romani par excellence.
 Sweet and aromatic, it confers the wines a straw-yellow colour with golden reflections.
 It has medium-sized berries and a characteristic yellow-green, speckled, pruinose skin.

 Trebbiano toscano is a white grape variety with large bunches and thick-skinned grapes.
 It goes well with Malvasia del Lazio, giving the wines an optimum balance.